wireless-intelligence-lab/DeepVerse6G-matlab/docs/pages/parameters/general.rst

   The indicator for generating the FMCW radar samples in the final dataset.

-  * ``1`` generates the wireless channels and includes it in the final dataset.
+  * ``1`` generates the radar signals and includes it in the final dataset.
-  * ``0`` does not include the wireless channels in the final dataset.
+  * ``0`` does not include the radar signals in the final dataset.

 .. attribute:: dv.radar_parameters

   `Default:` |radar_parameters|

   Name of the parameters file containing the radar parameters.
-It is not utilized if the radar channels are not activated with :attr:`dv.radar`.
+It is not utilized if the radar signals are not activated with :attr:`dv.radar`.

 Camera
 ------